 Respondents are being asked to take time out of their busy days to fill out the survey.
 Some respondents will likely be asked to provide feedback on several of their coworkers.
 Let the respondents know how their answers will be used, who will see them, and why they are being asked to give feedback.
 Keep in mind that giving feedback can be threatening to respondents.
 Be sure to emphasize that all feedback they provide will be anonymous and confidential.

 Your initiative will be more successful if you have the vocal support of the leaders of your organization.
 Have them help you kick off your feedback program and make sure they communicate to all employees that this is something they consider important.
 An email message or announcement from the CEO or Business Unit leader is a good way to let employees know that your 360 feedback program has support at the highest levels.

-Avoid Gridlock!
-Keep in mind that for every person receiving feedback, a dozen or more people will be providing feedback.
+Keep in mind that for every person receiving feedback, several more people will be providing feedback.
 If a large number of people will be receiving 360 feedback, potential respondents can get quickly overwhelmed with requests to provide feedback.
 Consider the following suggestions to avoid this situation:

 Timelines: Every request for feedback will include a date by which respondents need to reply.
 The ideal amount of time is anywhere from 10 to 14 days.
 If the time is shorter, people might not get to it before the deadline.
 If the time is longer, they will likely forget about it.
 Plan to send reminders a few days before the feedback deadline.
 If possible, you should also allow for a few extra days at the end for stragglers.